 Child Cancer Foundation provides strength and comfort to families, parents and children impacted by child cancer.

-- We give personalized support to each family through a one-to-one connection .
+- They give personalized support to each family through a one-to-one connection .

-- We help with the big things like emotional, social and practical support.
+- They help with the big things like emotional, social and practical support.
 But also the little things they have probably never even thought about.

-- We provide strength in times of doubt, comfort in times of sadness and celebrate times of joy.
+- They provide strength in times of doubt, comfort in times of sadness and celebrate times of joy.

 - Every family is different and so is the support they receive.